chobitsfan/oak_d_vins_cpp/README.md

-An utility processing features tracking data from a Luxonis OAK-D camera and sending them to a modified version of VINS-Fusion
+An utility processing features tracking data from a Luxonis OAK-D camera and sending them to a modified version of VINS-Fusion.
+See https://ardupilot.org/copter/docs/common-vio-oak-d.html

 ## 1. Prerequisites
 ### 1.1. **depthai-core**